 (B) Title I establishes the purpose of this document, definitions, provisions for the budget, and organizational structure for the Financial Appropriations Committee.

-(C) Title II sets forth conditions for the nature of events or nascent student organizations SGA may fund.
+(C) Title II sets forth conditions for the nature of organizations, programs, events, travel, and so on that SGA may fund.

 (D) Title III establishes procedures for the appropriations process.

 (A) An “appropriation” is an amount of money up to which an organization is given authority to spend through action of the Vice President for Financial Affairs in such a manner as the Financial Appropriations Committee, in its report, or the Legislative Assembly, in the language of an appropriation bill, may permit.